Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 To use a certificate in App Service, the certificate must meet all the following requirements:

-Elliptic Curve Cryptography (ECC) certificates work with App Service but are not included in this guide.
+Elliptic Curve Cryptography (ECC) certificates work with App Service but aren't included in this guide.
 Consult a certificate authority for assistance in creating ECC certificates.

 Prepare the web app